TCD and UCD, Dublin

 MDP Program Co-director & Field Coordinator

-The Masters in Development Practice (MDP) is a two-year fulltime programme that offers professional trans-disciplinary graduate degree training that addresses the challenges of sustainable development through a blend of rigorous academic courses and practical engagements.
+The current joint Masters in Development Practice (MDP) is a two-year fulltime programme that offers professional trans-disciplinary graduate degree training that addresses the challenges of sustainable development through a blend of rigorous academic courses and practical engagements.
 The MDP is based in Trinity College, The University of Dublin (TCD) School of Natural Science and in University College Dublin (UCD) School of Politics and International Relations, and delivered by staff from all faculties across the universities, in collaboration with leading scientific researchers, and national and international organisations with specialist skills.

 The TCD UCD MDP programme is a joint degree course and award.
 TCD (established in 1592) is Ireland’s leading university, recognised internationally for the quality of its education and research.
 UCD (established in 1854) is Ireland’s largest University and one of Europe’s leading research-intensive universities.
 Students have joint registration during their course.
 The goal of the MDP is to produce rounded development practitioners with a deep understanding of scientific methods and techniques to reduce global poverty, in addition to extensive on-the-ground training in developing country contexts, and in international organizations.
 The course modules are categorized according to each of the Global MDP Program’s four pillars—health, natural, social, and management sciences.
 Some are categorized as cross-disciplinary, although the program as a whole emphasizes the interconnectedness between development issues in these four fields.
 The MDP is rooted in evidence that effective public policy must be based science-based.
 Course offerings include a blend of traditional class-room based modules and three internships including two international field training placements.